aa32555/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 - Attempting to call M code after a process has called a multi-threaded function.
-- Attempting to call a multi-threaded function from C code that has been called from M code.
+- Attempting to call a multi-threaded function after a process has executed M code.
 - From C code called by M code, attempting to call back into M code from any thread other than the one in which M code is executing.
 - From C code which is called by a database trigger in turn attempting to call a multi-threaded function.

-Since YottaDB executes within the address space of an application process, it is certainly technically possible to subvert protections YottaDB has in place prevent the above scenarios.
+Since YottaDB executes within the address space of an application process, it is certainly technically possible for a programmer to write code that when run subverts protections YottaDB has in place prevent the above scenarios.
 Doing so will almost certainly result in a buggy application that is hard to debug.

 ----------------------------------
 Threads and Transaction Processing